lanl/dsi/docs/core.rst

 ====

 The DSI Core middleware defines the `Terminal` and `Sync` concepts.
-An instantiated `Terminal` is the human/machine DSI interface to connect Reader/Writer plugins and DSI backends.
+An instantiated `Terminal` is the human/machine DSI interface to connect Readers/Writers and DSI backends.
 An instantiated `Sync` supports data movement capabilities between local and remote locations and captures metadata documentation

 Core: Terminal